sakibulhassanomi/sakibulhassanomi/README.md

 Feel free to explore my repositories, and don't hesitate to reach out if you'd like to discuss potential collaborations or simply chat about tech!

-Skills: C / C++ / PYTHON / HTML / CSS
+Skills: C / C++ / PYTHON / HTML / CSS / JAVASCRIPT / ML MODELS

 - 🔭 I’m currently working on my own research paper
 - 🌱 I’m currently learning Database and Machine Learning